 Other Useful • IMR by gender gives insight into poor care for the female child and Indicators female infanticide.
-Peri-natal and neonatal death rates measure quality of care at birth Disease specific death rates due to diarrhoea, malaria, ARI etc provide clues for immediate action. • IMR can be disaggregated by social class, residence, income etc. • Underweight rate under one year measures nutritional status.
-This acts as a risk factor, increasing the likelihood of death from any of the above causes. factor, increasing the fixenhood of death from any of the above causes.
+Peri-natal and neonatal death rates measure quality of care at birth • Disease specific death rates due to diarrhoea, malaria, ARI etc provide clues for immediate action. • IMR can be disaggregated by social class, residence, income etc. • Underweight rate under one year measures nutritional status.
+This acts as a risk factor, increasing the likelihood of death from any of the above causes.
 Common IDR from routine data can be inaccurate because of unreported deaths Problems occurring in the home, particularly amongst poor and disadvantaged communities not reached by health services.
 Cultural reluctance to report neonatal deaths.
 Tendency to underreport due to threat of reprimand from above Deaths before the first birthday are all included in this.
 Actions to Improved notification through line listing by health workers, Community consider notification of deaths- to VHSCs, PRIs, NGOs etc - a form of community monitoring to uncover unreported deaths.
-Ensure that truthful reporting of higher deaths than expected is not met with reprimands but with assistance.
+Ensure that truthful reporting of higher deaths than expected is not met withen HEAL, reprimands but with assistance.